Volterra Neural Networks (VNNs): Experiments and Results

 \item \textit{Feature Level Fusion:} Features are extracted from each stream independently, and are subsequently merged before making a decision.
 For this level of fusion we consider a simple \textit{Feature Concatenation} (see Figure \ref{Fusion}-(b)), and \textit{Two-Stream Volterra Filtering} (see Section \ref{Two-Stream}, Figure \ref{Fusion}-(c)).

 \end{enumerate}

 The techniques are summarized in Figure \ref{Fusion}.
-In our implementation we use an O-VNN with 8 layers on both the RGB stream and the optical stream.
+The complex version of the proposed approach (O-VNN-H) comprises of 7 $2^{nd}$ order layers in both the RGB and the Optical stream.
 Each layer uses $L_z = 2$ and $p_{1_z}, p_{2_z} \in \{0,1,2\}$.
-The outputs of the two filters are fed into the fusion layer which combines the two streams.
-The fusion layer uses $L_{\text{Fuse}} = 2$ and $p_{1_{\text{Fuse}}}, p_{2_{\text{Fuse}}} \in \{0,1,2\}$.
+The outputs of the RGB filter and the Optical Flow filter are then fed to a fusion layer with $L_{\text{Fuse}} = 2$ and $p_{1_{\text{Fuse}}}, p_{2_{\text{Fuse}}} \in \{0,1,2\}$.
+Similarly, a lighter version of the proposed method (O-VNN-L) is designed with 5 $2^{nd}$ order layers.
 It is clear from Table \ref{acc_table_RGBOF} that performing fusion using Volterra Filters significantly boosts the performance of the system.
 This shows that there does exist a non-linear relationship between the two modalities.
 This can also be confirmed from the fact that we can see significant values in the weights for the fusion layer (see Table \ref{Wt_Norm}).

 Figures \ref{Feats_0} and \ref{Feats_1} show one of the feature maps for an archery video and a fencing video.
 From Figures \ref{Feats_0}, \ref{Feats_1}-(b),(c) it can be seen that when only the RGB stream is used, a lot of the background area has high values, while on the other hand, when both streams are jointly used, the system is able to concentrate on more relevant features.
 In \ref{Feats_0}-(c), the system is seen to concentrate on the bow and arrow which are central to recognizing the action, while in \ref{Feats_1}-(c) the system is seen to concentrate on the pose of the human which is central to identifying a fencing action.
 Figure \ref{Loss_Q} shows the Epochs vs Loss graph for a Cascaded Volterra Filter when a different number of multipliers ($Q$) are used to approximate the $2^{nd}$ order kernel.
 The green plot shows the loss when the exact kernel is learned, and it can be seen that the performance comes closer to the exact kernel as $Q$ is increased.

+Figure \ref{GvA} depicts the plot for GFLOPs vs Accuracy of the various models compared in Table \ref{Kinetics-Perf} and highlights the reduction in model complexity achieved by the proposed method while achieving SOTA performance in action recognition.

+Figure \ref{SNR_UCF_101} evaluates the robustness of the proposed model (VNN) in presence of Gaussian noise and compares it with that of a CNN model \cite{carreira2017quo} for action recognition.
+It is observed that the VNN model is much more robust to Gaussian noise and provides up to ~20 \% improvement in classification accuracy.
+Furthermore,the VNN model experiences a graceful drop in performance compared to the CNN model which sees a severe drop at Signal to Noise Ratio (SNR) of 15 dB.